Wisdom tooth: Age of eruption

 There is significant variation between the reported age of eruption of wisdom teeth between different populations.
 For example, wisdom teeth tend to erupt earlier in people with African heritage compared to people of Asian and European heritage.

 Generally, wisdom teeth erupt most commonly between ages 17 and 21.
 Eruption may start as early as age 13 in some groups and typically occurs before the age of 25.
 If they have not erupted by age 25, oral surgeons generally consider that the tooth will not erupt spontaneously.

 Root development can continue for up to three years after eruption occurs.

 Function

-Anthropologists believe human and primate wisdom teeth may help with chewing tougher foods.
+Anthropologists believe human and other primate wisdom teeth may help with chewing tougher foods.
 After the advent of agriculture over 10,000 years ago, and especially with the industrial revolution in recent centuries, soft human diets became more common through the use of tools (cutting the food) and cooking to make food easier to chew.
 Compared to hunter-gatherer populations, post-industrial agriculturalist populations are thought to encounter less masticatory stress and consequently have shorter and wider mandibles, predisposing them to dental crowding and malocclusion.